-The Department also will answer teacher candidates' questions, place student teachers in appropriate field experiences, and process license applications for graduates.
-If you have questions, please contact the Field Experience and Assessment Coordinator, Heidi Wieland, at 982-5961 or hewieland@manchester.edu or the Director of Teacher Education, Heather Schilling, at 982-5265 or haschilling@manchester.edu.
+The Department also will answer teacher candidates' questions, place student teachers in appropriate clinical experiences, and process license applications for graduates.
+If you have questions, please contact Interim Director of Teacher Education and Assessment and Clinical Experience Coordinator, Heidi Wieland, at 982-5961 or https://doi.org/newieland@manchester.edu or the Department Chair, Stacy Stetzel, at 982-5421 or ssstetzel@manchester.edu.